-Useful resources TOOLS FOR HEALTHCARE PROFESSIONALS Safe Surgeries Toolkit The “Safe Surgeries” toolkit gives GP practices concrete ways to defy the sharing of NHS patient information with the Home Office by keeping their patients’ addresses off NHS records, including using the GP practice address as c/o address.
-All suggestions are in line with NHS guidelines.
+Useful resources TOOLS FOR HEALTHCARE PROFESSIONALS Safe Surgeries Toolkit The “Safe Surgeries” toolkit gives GP practices 7 steps to help make their surgery safe and accessible for everyone.
+All tips are in line with NHS guidelines.
 Safe Surgeries peer-to-peer training resources Our Safe Surgeries peer-to-peer training modules are designed to be delivered by NHS healthcare professionals and medical students, to improve their colleagues' understanding of migrant rights to healthcare in England.
 They should be delivered at trainers' workplaces, universities or within their professional networks.
 Resources include: slides tailored to primary care, secondary care and general audiences; training guidelines and a guide with background info.
 Healthy London Partnership 'My right to access healthcare' cards These cards can be carried by people who can have difficulty accessing primary healthcare, such as homeless people and migrants.
 They can be used to remind GP receptionists and other practice staff of the national patient registration guidance from NHS England.
 Multilingual appointment card generator Online tool helping non-English-speaking patients understand when their next appointment is.
 DOTW POLICY GUIDES Healthcare Entitlement in England (2018) Updated guidance written by Doctors of the World explaining how to access mainstream healthcare services in England and the laws and guidance which shape access.
 Healthy London Partnership 'My right to access healthcare' cards These cards can be carried by people who can have difficulty accessing primary healthcare, such as homeless people and migrants.
 They can be used to remind GP receptionists and other practice staff of the national patient registration guidance from NHS England.
 Access to Healthcare in the UK 2015 Doctors of the World report detailing the legal context of NHS entitlement, existing barriers to health services and recommendations on healthcare access.
 OFFICIAL GUIDANCE FOR NHS STAFF NHS England guidance on patient registration for GP practices - Updated 2017 Guidance stating GP practices should not refuse registration on the grounds that a patient is unable to produce evidence of identity or immigration status or proof of address.
 The relevant section begins on page 144.
 British Medical Association guidance on patient registration for GP practices Guidance clarifying conditions surrounding patient registration in GP practices.
 Department of Health guidance on implementing the overseas visitor hospital charging regulations 2015 - Updated 2017 Guidance stating that chargeable secondary care must never be withheld if it is considered to be immediately necessary or urgent by clinicians.
 Department of Health Upfront Charging Operational Framework Operational framework on upfront charging in secondary care, containing 'Clinician Patient Assessment form' (p.34), which can be used to transparently record clinicians' assessment of whether treatment is urgent or immediately necessary.